+Speed, Lesley.
 "Out of the Frying Pan: From Casual Teaching to Temp Work".
-Gypsy Scholars, Migrant Teachers and the Global Academic Proletariat: Adjunct Labor in Higher Education.
-Ed.
-Rudolphus Teeuwen and Steffen Hantke.
-Amsterdam and New York: Rodopi, 2007.
-127–147.
-ISBN 9789042023093
+Gypsy Scholars, Migrant Teachers and the Global Academic Proletariat: Adjunct Labor in Higher Education, edited by Rudolphus Teeuwen and Steffen Hantke, Rodopi, 2007, pp. 127–147.

 Refereed journal articles

 Speed, Lesley.
 “Renditions from the inside: Prison Songs, documusical and performative documentary”.
 Continuum: Journal of Media & Cultural Studies, January 2019,.